 As soon as your build has been approved for beta testing, you'll will receive an email from Apple to notify you.

 For testers to be able to start testing your app, go back to App Store Connect and click the Send Invites button under Prerelease for the app.

-Download the TestFlight app and test
+Download TestFlight app and start testing

 After accepting the invitation, they will be directed to the TestFlight app and they will be prompted to install to app to be tested.

 The app will appear on the phone's springboard (marked with an orange bullet), and also in the TestFlight app.

 When started, a test session lasts 90 days.